ideal-postcodes/ideal-postcodes-cli/README.md

+## Deprecation Notice

+Ideal-Postcodes.co.uk CLI will be deprecated on May 1st 2018

 # Ideal-Postcodes.co.uk CLI

 Ideal Postcodes is a simple JSON API to query UK postcodes and addresses.
 Find out more at [Ideal-Postcodes.co.uk](https://ideal-postcodes.co.uk/)